stanleytheli/mini-ml/README.md

 # Mini Deep Learning Library

 A mini deep learning library built from scratch  using only NumPy/SciPy for calculations.
-High level API allows for quickly and easily making and training models.
+Support for DNNs and CNNs as well as several commonly used optimizers, cost functions, data augmentations, and regularizations.
+High level API allows you to get models up and running with just a few lines of code.

+`src/demos.ipynb` has examples of creating and training networks. `src/feature_vis.ipynb` has an example of doing feature visualization using this library.
 ## Loading Data
 Included already are the MNIST and Fashion-MNIST datasets.